Table of Contents

 I felt that extra walking from yesterday today and have decided to take it really easy.
 I walked up the road for some lunch and that was it.
 Spent a lot of day on the sofa and had a nap.
 Only needed 2 pain killers.

 Felt quite good today.
 I managed to sleep on my sides last night and with the one pillow not three propping me up.
+This felt really good!
+I love sleeping on my side.
 I didn’t need painkillers when I woke up.
 Will continue to take it easy.
 I will update in a few days as I figure most days are the same now.